huwwp/cryptop/README.rst

     sudo python setup.py install

 pip and setup.py can be run with a --user flag if you would prefer not to sudo.
-Please note cryptop requires Python 3 to run, and is only tested in Python 3.6 so far.

 Usage
 -----